 Inclinometers are finding wide applications in areas ranging from structure monitoring in civil engineering1, to measurements of borehole inclinations in oilfield operations and glaciology2, to posture recording in medical studies3, to name a few.
 In certain long-term applications, such as the continuous monitoring of major civil engineering works like large buildings, bridge pillars, and dams, sensors need to respond to a very demanding set of requirements: extended autonomy (as they may be embedded within structures), small measurement range (typically ±1°), high accuracy (0.01°), low cost, reduced power consumption (in the mW range), small size, and reduced maintenance.
 Bi-axial measurements may be necessary, requiring the use of two single-axis inclinometers, with consequent increases in power consumption, cost and logistics.

-Many attempts at developing accurate miniaturized inclinometers have been reported, most often implementing some type of pendulum coupled to detection methods based on various physical principles (e.g. resistive4, capacitive5, electrolytic6, magnetic7, optical8, thermal9 and photoelectric10–13).
-Commercial systems based on dual-axis MEMS accelerometers can deliver accuracies of order 0.1° over a full 180° range, albeit with relatively high power consumption14 (> 30mW).
+Many attempts at developing accurate miniaturized inclinometers have been reported, most often implementing some type of pendulum coupled to detection methods based on various physical principles (e.g. resistive4, capacitive5-7, electrolytic8-9, magnetic10, optical11-12, thermal13-14 and photoelectric15–18).
+Commercial systems based on dual-axis MEMS accelerometers can deliver accuracies of order 0.1° over a full 180° range, albeit with relatively high power consumption19 (> 30mW).
 Currently, the only systems that can achieve the satisfactory combination of the range and accuracy requirements for civil engineering monitoring are large-scale pendulum inclinometers (force-balance tilt sensors) coupled with optical detection, yet they do not satisfy the cost, size, and power consumption criteria for long-term monitoring applications.

-34-424239373840,41Hence, motivated by the need for low-cost and accurate inclinometer, we tackled this problem by exploring the potential of microfabrication technologies and related surface treatments, as described in what follows.
+Black Silicon has recently been the focus of considerable scientific interest34-42 because of its interesting physical optical and wetting properties.
+Especially its superhydrophobic behaviour has been extensively investigated and makes it an interesting surface for a number of practical applications, for example, “selfcleaning” windows or solar panels42, “lotus-effect” paints39, waterproof clothing37, anti-icing surfaces38 and also laminar flow enhanced microfludic systems40,41.